Netflix/dgs/docs/advanced/java-client.md

 }
 ```

-Code will be generated on build.
-The generated code is in `build/generated`.
+Code will be generated on build, and the generated code will be under `builder/generated`, which is added to the classpath by the plugin.

 With codegen configured correctly, a builder style API will be generated when building the project.
 Using the same query example as above, the query can be build using the generated builder API.